wso2/micro-integrator/README.md

 - Building a runtime suitable for hybrid integration requirements (integration cloud).

-## Installation and working with Micro Integrator
+## Getting Started

-Please refer to the instructions by visiting the documentation for [Working with the Micro Integrator](doc/working-with-the-micro-integrator.md).
+Please refer to the instructions on the installation of, and working with, the Micro Integrator by visiting the documentation for
+[Working with the Micro Integrator](doc/working-with-the-micro-integrator.md).
+You can also try out on a simple scenario of forwarding a request to a service by following the documenation on [Getting Started.](examples/getting-started/README.md)

-## Development
+## Contributing

 If you are planning on contributing to the development efforts of WSO2 Micro Integrator, you can do that by checking out the latest development version.
 The `master` branch holds the latest unreleased source code.